Who should help me when I'm having a problem enrolling through the exchange or using my ACA-compliant coverage?

-We’re focusing mostly here on plans that are purchased in the exchange / marketplace.
+We’re focusing mostly here on plans that are purchased in the exchange / Marketplace.
 But if you buy an individual major medical plan outside the exchange, it will also be ACA-compliant.
 If you run into troubles with an off-exchange plan, you’ll usually just need to reach out to your broker or directly to the insurance company.
-And in some cases, your state’s department of insurance may be able to help, depending on the problem.
+And in some cases, your state’s insurance department may be able to help, depending on the problem.

 Who should I contact if I have problems enrolling in a health plan through the marketplace?